Hahntennjoch

 How long is the road to Hahntennjoch?

 The drive is not easy.
 It’s a curvy road running in very close to the cliff.
 The road is very narrow and in the summer season there are enough crazy motorbike riders that try to pass by in the most dangerous situations.
 The accident frequency is accordingly high.
-The road is winding and steep, with grades up to 14.2%.
+The road is winding and steep, with grades up to 19%.
+Watch out for cattle grids on the ground.

 Is Hahntennjoch open?

 Set high in the Austrian Alps, the road is generally closed from November to April (depending on snow).
-The open and close dates all depend on snowmelt and snowfall each year.
-It is closed to traffic over 14 metric tons.
+It is closed to vehicles over 14 metric tons.
 The pass is prone to "Muren", avalanches, falling rocks, and mudslides which go off in the Alps with hard rain and thunderstorms.
 Large warning signs refer to these dangers and on the left and right side of the road, gravel waste piled up talks about past slides and give an idea of which forces of nature is able.
 In 2004, an automatic system was installed that closes the road in case of blockage.

 How long does it take to drive the road to Hahntennjoch?